metakirby5/jetpack/README.md

 - To install dependencies: `npm install && bower install`
 - To start `webpack-dev-server`: `npm start`
+- To test: `npm test` or `npm test:watch`
 - To build deduplicated, minified html/scripts into `dist/`: `npm run build`

+The webpack configuration is generated based on `npm_lifecycle_event`, so running the scripts from `package.json` directly will not yield the correct results.

 # Conventions